 In 1990, CEO Bob Gallagher was named Chairman of the Board, and his brother, John, was named Vice Chairman.
 John’s son, J. Patrick Gallagher, Jr., became President in 1990 and Chief Executive Officer in 1995.
 In 1997, Gallagher formed a domestic wholesale brokerage division to market wholesale services to retail insurance agents and brokers, including Gallagher’s.
 Gallagher also established a joint venture in Australia.
 By 1999, based on 1998 revenues of more than $500 million, Gallagher was recognized by Business Insurance magazine as the world’s fourth-largest broker.

 In 2002, Gallagher celebrated its 75th anniversary and hit the $1 billion in revenues mark.
 It was also recognized by Fortune magazine among the Fortune 1000 Largest Companies.
 Gallagher was named to Forbes magazine’s Platinum 400 List of Best Big Companies in America for 2004 and 2005.
 In 2006, J. Patrick Gallagher, Jr. was appointed Chairman of the Board.

 Gallagher completed nearly 300 acquisitions from January 1, 2010 through December 31, 2016, which fueled strong revenue growth and significant international expansion.
 By 2016, 34% of Gallagher’s Brokerage revenues and 15% of Gallagher’s Risk Management revenues were generated outside of the United States.
-For seven consecutive years, from 2012 to 2018, Gallagher was recognized by the Ethisphere Institute as one of the World’s Most Ethical Companies™.
+For eight consecutive years, from 2012 to 2019, Gallagher was recognized by the Ethisphere Institute as one of the World’s Most Ethical Companies™.